IEP vs 504 Plan: What’s the Difference?

 What’s the Advantage of Having an IEP or 504 Plan?

-To identify whether a student needs an IEP vs 504 plan, schools will usually assess the child to determine which plan they qualify for based on the nature and severity of their disability or impairment.
+To determine whether a student needs an IEP vs 504 plan, schools usually assess the child to determine which plan they qualify for based on the nature and severity of their disability or impairment.

 While parents can pay for a private evaluation and present the report to the school administrator, schools are not obligated to adopt those recommendations.
 The school must carry out an independent evaluation of the student to determine their eligibility.

-For a student to qualify for an IEP plan, the disability or health impairment must inhibit their ability to derive the full benefits of the education curriculum.
+For a student to qualify for an IEP, the disability or health impairment must inhibit their ability to derive the full benefits of the education curriculum.
 Therefore, they would require specialized instruction.

 On the other hand, to qualify for a 504 plan, the student’s disability or impairment must interfere with their ability to learn in a classroom without special accommodations that give them an equal opportunity to access learning.